Dimfred/vscode-lf/README.md

 This extension is a fork of the original [lazygit-for-vscode](https://github.com/Chaitanya-Shahare/lazygit-for-vscode) repository by Chaitanya Shahare.
 Kudos to him for the template <3.

+Also obviously thanks to gokcehan for creating lf <3 you da real MVP.